MMZK1526/mmzk-typeid/README.md

 In addition to the features provided by [TypeID](https://github.com/jetpack-io/typeid), this implementation also supports:

 1. Generating typeids in a batch.
 They are guaranteed to have the same timestamp (up to the first 32768 ids) and of ascending order;
-2. Supports encoding the prefix in the [type level](src/Data/KindID.hs), so that if you accidentally pass in a wrong prefix, the code won't compile, avoiding the need for runtime checks.
+2. Encoding the prefix in the [type level](src/Data/KindID.hs), so that if you accidentally pass in a wrong prefix, the code won't compile, avoiding the need for runtime checks.

 ## Quick start